Yohan460/go-jamf-api/api/docs/StartupStatus.md

 `func (o *StartupStatus) HasErrorCode() bool`

 HasErrorCode returns a boolean if a field has been set.

+### SetErrorCodeNil

+`func (o *StartupStatus) SetErrorCodeNil(b bool)`

+ SetErrorCodeNil sets the value for ErrorCode to be an explicit nil

+### UnsetErrorCode
+`func (o *StartupStatus) UnsetErrorCode()`

+UnsetErrorCode ensures that no value is present for ErrorCode, not even an explicit nil
+### GetSetupAssistantNecessary

+`func (o *StartupStatus) GetSetupAssistantNecessary() bool`

+GetSetupAssistantNecessary returns the SetupAssistantNecessary field if non-nil, zero value otherwise.

+### GetSetupAssistantNecessaryOk

+`func (o *StartupStatus) GetSetupAssistantNecessaryOk() (*bool, bool)`

+GetSetupAssistantNecessaryOk returns a tuple with the SetupAssistantNecessary field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSetupAssistantNecessary

+`func (o *StartupStatus) SetSetupAssistantNecessary(v bool)`

+SetSetupAssistantNecessary sets SetupAssistantNecessary field to given value.

+### HasSetupAssistantNecessary

+`func (o *StartupStatus) HasSetupAssistantNecessary() bool`

+HasSetupAssistantNecessary returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)